 Music Therapist’s Perspective

 Maria made her first appointment with Dr. Alan Turry, a Nordoff-Robbins music therapist, in 1994.
 During their first meeting, Dr. Turry defined music therapy as a creative process of musical exploration and expression.
 He and Maria established that they would make music by improvising together.
 Maria was encouraged to explore the musical instruments placed around the room.
 She giggled as she explored making sounds, slightly embarrassed yet engaged in the process.
-This playful exploration intrigued her, and she later explained that it was the first time she had laughed since her diagnosis 5 weeks earlier.
+This playful exploration intrigued her, and she later explained that it was the first time she had laughed since her diagnosis five weeks earlier.
 This collaborative exploration between them would continue for another 24 years and would inspire Dr. Turry’s own doctoral research, culminating in his dissertation, The Interconnections Between Words and Music in Clinical Improvisation.

 The Relationship Between Music and Words in Clinically Improvised Songs